 The movement was later revived during the 1970s in the form of Neo-Expressionism, which spread to the United States and led to the development of Figurative Expressionism and Abstract Expressionism.

 Throughout the lifespan of the Expressionism movement, many significant artworks were made notable artists, which went on to define the trajectory of the movement.
 A few of these important artists have been listed below, along with their Expressionism painting that remains iconic today.

 Edvard Munch (1863 – 1944)

-Prior to Expressionism, Munch was part of the Symbolist movement and created artworks that were heavily influenced by Impressionism and Post-Impressionism.
+Before Expressionism, Munch was part of the Symbolist movement and created artworks that were heavily influenced by Impressionism and post-Impressionism.
 Throughout his career, which spanned almost 60 years, Munch targeted scenes of agony, death, and anxiety within his works.
 He achieved this through creating deformed and emotionally charged portraits, with this style going on to inform the primary characteristics of Expressionism.

 This work was inspired by a fleeting moment and was celebrated for its ability to represent the profound feelings of angst and anxiety that filtered into early modernist society.
 Munch recalled walking across a bridge in Oslo when the sky turned blood red, which filled him with fear and secured him to the spot before he heard an infinite scream.
 When viewing the work, one can see that the scream was felt by the figure, as it immerses him completely while simultaneously piercing both the environment and his soul.